 Each user is always assigned exactly one role.

-In the role you'll be able to define what users with this role can see and edit.
-Additionally you'll be able to hide menu items for certain roles.
+In the role, you'll be able to define what users in this role can see and edit.
+Additionally, you'll be able to hide menu items for certain roles.

 Create a new role